 - state senators from Arizona, Colorado, North Dakota, North Carolina and Ohio

-- provincial representatives in Winnipeg, Toronto, and Vancouver
+- provincial representatives in Winnipeg and Toronto

 - a Museum of the American Indian Board of Trustees member

 - a nationally recognized Navajo author and educator

 - 37 elected Native American and First Nations officials, including governors and chiefs

 - CEOs & upper management of international oil, entertainment, and manufacturing companies

 - rock musicians, a boxer and a flautist

 - AIM members across the country